RugnirViking/ROSMASTER-SAMS-CHEAT-SHEET-V2/README.md

 ![# ROSMASTER SAM'S CHEAT SHEET V2](https://i.imgur.com/VfweMIg.png)
 ***This time it's even ROSsier***

-This document should serve as a reference for using ROS in basic robot development.
+This document should serve as a reference for using ROS in !basic! robot development.
 Not compatible with ROS 2.
 Tested on melodic & noetic.

 **- The basics -**